The World’s 10 Best Super Herbs for Women’s Health

 Maca is widely available in many health stores and markets.
 It can be found alone or combined with other supplements.
 It is commonly sold in a powder form, which can be easily sprinkled in many foods and beverages.

 Red clover contains isoflavones that act in a similar way to estrogen.
 So it is can help women who are struggling with uncomfortable symptoms from lower hormone levels due to aging, such as hot flashes and insomnia.

 Some women have said that it has even helped them get pregnant after a tubal ligation was done since it promotes the healing of old scar tissue.
 But doctors say that this shouldn’t be attempted because it could lead to a dangerous ectopic pregnancy.

 When taken in the proper dose, this flower helps flush out waste and excess water that is causing uncomfortable bloating.
-So many herbalists recommend its use with other natural diuretics, such as dandelion leaves.
+So many herbalists recommend its use with other natural diuretics (many in the form of herbs), such as dandelion leaves.
 Taking too much of it can lead to the opposite effect occurring though.

 Increased Bone Density

 Women have a higher risk of developing osteoporosis as they age because they no longer produce enough estrogen to keep their bones strong.
 So when they take red clover, this may aid in less bone loss over time.

 Dubbed the “golden herb,” turmeric is a yellow-orange plant that’s native to Southeast Asia.
 It’s become increasingly popular in recent years thanks to the health benefits it offers.
 While everyone can benefit from taking turmeric supplements, it’s particularly beneficial for women.

 Affecting up to 10 percent of all women, endometriosis is a common condition that’s characterized by tissue growth outside of the uterus.
 It has also been shown to help stop endometrial cells from growing.